 Westfield’s full and rounded approach to a child’s education allows them to grow self-confidence, self-respect and good friendships in a stimulating learning environment.

-We have recently introduced a focus on developing a ‘Growth Mindset’ among our pupils, alongside implementing a mindfulness practice.
+We focus on developing a ‘Growth Mindset’ among our pupils, alongside implementing a mindfulness practice.
 We believe it is vital that our children are taught that their talents and abilities are not fixed and that they have the power and capability to improve at anything.
 By fostering a ‘Growth Mindset’ in our children, we are showing them that they can achieve their best by focusing and putting in sustained effort.
 The children have responded very positively since the introduction of this idea and they can readily tell when they are stepping outside their ‘comfort zone’ and into their ‘stretch-zone’ in order to do their best.
 The children are learning to embrace making mistakes as part of the process of learning and attempting more challenging work.

 Alongside this, we have introduced a daily meditation practice in all classes from Reception to Year 6.
 In order for children to learn effectively and flourish, their minds need to be calm.
 There is a growing body of evidence that shows that when children meditate, they reduce their levels of stress and anxiety and activate the calming-response part of their brain.
 In Key Stage 2, the children are taught the Paws.b Mindfulness 6-week curriculum.
 Again, the children have responded very positively to the introduction of meditation and, quite tellingly, many say that they are meditating at home before they go to bed, or with their family members.
-We are excited to see what positive impact these ideas have at Westfield.